truthcoin/www.truthcoin.info/_posts/2017-11-02-forks-and-splits.md

 Eventually, this *phenomenon of fork-resolution* was tapped as an upgrade tool[^n], where the miners would conspire to resolve the 'soft fork' always in a certain way.
 People then started using the term interchangably: to refer to both [a] a protocol upgrade, as well as [b] the resolution of an ambiguous chain-extension situation.

-[n]: I vaguely remember this being Amir Taaki's idea, but I could not find a link for this, or any other source.
+[^n]: I vaguely remember this being Amir Taaki's idea, but I could not find a link for this, or any other source.
 In fact, I couldn't find a single thing that jogged my memory.
 Please let me know if you know the origin of the idea!

 As time went on, software upgrades were discussed more, and fork resolutions were discussed less.
 Fork-resolution become very obscure topic mostly discussed among miners -- and these miners had become a professional, insular community.
 The original 'fork' problem was substantially mitigated by FIBRE, ['spv'](https://bitslog.wordpress.com/2016/01/08/spv-mining-is-the-solution-not-the-problem/) and ['spy'](https://bitcoinmagazine.com/articles/why-bitcoin-mining-pools-aren-t-incentivized-to-broadcast-blocks-quickly-1475249510/) mining, and other developments.
 The reverse, however, is true of software upgrades: they have only gotten more and more exciting and complicated.
 Thus, the second meaning became more dominant.